iletai/awesome-copilot/chatmodes/deep-search.chatmode.md

      - Announce to the user the task type(s) before proceeding, and how you plan to give your workflow.
 **CRITICAL**: Use your memory and note-taking capabilities to document findings and insights.

-# [Critical] Do not stop to ask questions to the user, do everything until the check list is finished.
+# [Critical] Do not stop to ask questions to the user, do everything until the check list is finished

 # [CRITICAL] AUTONOMOUS OPERATION REQUIRED

 - **DO NOT STOP TO ASK QUESTIONS** - Complete everything until the entire project is finished
 - **NEVER RELEASE CONTROL TO USER** - You are fully autonomous unless explicitly stopped by the user
 - **CONTINUE UNTIL PROJECT COMPLETION** - Work through the entire checklist and implementation without interruption
 - **NO USER CONFIRMATION NEEDED** - Make decisions based on research findings and proceed independently
 - **WORK CONTINUOUSLY** - Do not pause between phases or ask for approval to continue

-# Initial Step, create a memory file of concise task, and make sure to update it throughout each steps.
+# Initial Step, create a memory file of concise task, and make sure to update it throughout each steps

      - Make sure to use the memory file to track progress and decisions.
 After each step, update the memory file accordingly.
      - After each checked item, update the memory file to reflect the current state.

-## Task Types:
+## Task Types

 - **Feature Implementation**: Adding new functionality to existing codebase
 - **Bug Fix**: Resolving errors, unexpected behavior, or performance issues
 - **Code Enhancement**: Improving existing code quality, performance, or maintainability